-Whether your teen is doing their first ever national school exams at GCSE level, or if they’ve moved on to A levels, it’s likely that this is the first time they have had to manage stress over an extended period.
-Just like everything else you’ve taught them as a parent, now you can implant wisdom about how to manage anxiety and work pressure.
+Whether your teen is revising for in-school exams, or if they’ve moved on to A levels, this might be the first time they have had to manage stress over an extended period.
+Just like everything else you’ve taught them as a parent, now you can share wisdom about how to manage anxiety and work pressure.

 As stress is a normal part of life, showing them how it works and how to manage it is a key to success in their exams and beyond.
 Of course, while you can do all you can to support and help your teen to do their best, you both know that ultimately the drive and effort has to come from them.
 Whatever happens next, your child knows you love and support them no matter what.